Wednesday, 24 June 2020 at 09:00

 The school is aimed at final year master students, PhD students, and young researchers in computational sciences and engineering, with different backgrounds, interested in applying the emerging technologies on high performance computing to their research activity.

-Some programming experience with a high level programming language (C/C++ or FORTRAN) is required and a basic knowledge of computer architectures and Linux is recommended.
+Some programming experience with a high level programming language (C/C++ or FORTRAN) is required and a basic knowledge of Linux is necessary.

 The number of participants for each edition is limited to 25 students.
 Applicants will be selected according to their experience, qualifications and scientific interest BASED ON WHAT WRITTEN IN THE REGISTRATION FORM.